Prior to Now on Combe Down link: Ralph Allen and Prior Park

 |Resting place||Claverton Churchyard|

-Ralph Allen (1693 – 29 June 1764) was an entrepreneur and philanthropist, and was notable for his reforms to the British postal system.
-He was baptised at St Columb Major in Cornwall on 24 July 1693.
-As a teenager he worked at the Post Office.
+Much is unknown or obscure regarding Allen's early life.
+The Oxford Dictionary of National Biography gives his father as Philip Allen, reputed to be an innkeeper.
+As a teenager, Allen worked at the Post Office at St Columb, run by his grandmother.
 He moved in 1710 to Bath, where he became a post office clerk, and at the age of 19, in 1712, became the Postmaster of Bath.
 In 1742 he was elected Mayor of Bath.

 Involvement in the postal system

 At the age of 27 Allen took control of the Cross and Bye Posts in the South West under a seven-year contract with the General Post Office, although he had no official title.
 At the end of this period he had not made a profit, only breaking even.
 But he had the courage to continue – with breathtaking success.